NREL/OpenStudio-workflow-gem/README.md

 ### Todos

-* Read the analysis.json file to determine the states that are going to run instead of (or inaddition to) passing them into the constructor
+* Read the analysis.json file to determine the states that are going to run instead of (or in addition to) passing them into the constructor
 * Implement better error handling with custom exception classes
-* Implement a different measure directory, seed model directory, and weather file directory option
+* ~Implement a different measure directory, seed model directory, and weather file directory option~
 * ~Dynamically add other "states" to the workflow~
 * ~Create and change into a unique directory when running measures~
 * ~~Implement Error State~~